-A potato salad recipe can be made with any kind of a potato; it just depends on your taste.
+When you learn how to make a potato salad recipe, you will see that it can be made with any kind of a potato; it just depends on your taste.
 There are basically seven types of potatoes; these are russet, red, white, yellow, purple, fingerling and petite.
 The sweet potato is only a very distant relative so I am not including those.

 My mom use to say, “Give me a bunch of potatoes and I will make a meal”; many times she did just that.
 Very often we would eat a large bowl of potato salad for a meal; it was so filling; who needs anything else.
 Some of these recipes have ham, bacon, a variety of vegetables and other ingredients which make up for a whole meal.

 The RUSSET POTATO is large and dark; ideal for baking but is also good for mashing, frying or anything.
 This is the type which I always keep on hand for everything.
 They are white and fleshy making great baked stuffed potatoes but I find them excellent to make a creamy mashed recipe.
 This is frequently called Irish after its creator or Idaho after the state here in the US where it was created.

 RED POTATOES can also be used in potato salads.
 Years ago where I was working, we would soak this type in Italian dressing overnight before turning them into salad.
 What flavor!
 The most common of this type has a smooth skin and firm white flesh with edible skin.
 They are often known as “new potatoes” and are especially good steamed and served with butter and parsley.
 Quite often I like to oven brown them drizzled with butter and parsley.

 WHITE POTATOES are known to be a good mashing potato but also great for your to learn how to make a potato salad recipe or for grilling.
 They have thin skins and a great texture for mashing but many people claim they bring out a delicious flavor when cooked over hot coals.